 Benefits of the private pension:

 - Tax benefits: you can choose whether you want a lifelong monthly payout, a payout next to the statutory pension, or a one-off capital payout.
-In general, this has substantial tax benefits when you retire.
+In general, this has substantial tax benefits when you retire, including tax-free capital growth during the accumulation phase.
 This is one of the main reasons private pensions are so efficient at preparing you for the future.

 - Flexibility: You have control over how much you contribute and how you invest your money.
 You can also withdraw some funds at any time for unexpected events.